 (NCTC) and ARU Peterborough to deliver programmes that meet the needs of local business including quarterly collaboration meetings improved opportunities for employment growth.
 NCTC provides training across a range of vocational subjects for between 80 and 130 apprentices each year.
-The apprentices are equipped to find good careers in the local economy and help 4 meetings per annum with ARU Peterborough 4 meetings per annum with NCTC share lessons learnt from the retrofit program run by FDC and Clarion Housing 4 meetings per annum with ARU Peterborough 4 meetings per annum with North Cambridgeshire Training Centre.
-To engage with CA Growth Works with Skills - demand-led skills service connecting learners and employers with opportunities that enable growth.
-Deliver a fair and inclusive economy by empowering local people to access the education and skills needed to meet the needs of the local economy and business, both now and in the future.
-N/A Number of referrals per annum - 20 to end Dec 2023 when the service was ended by CPCA.
-A new Skills service was established in April 2024.
+The apprentices are equipped to find good careers in the local economy and help businesses meet their skills needs.
+4 meetings per annum with ARUPeterborough4 meetings per annum with NCTC share lessons learnt from the retrofit program run by FDC and Clarion Housing 4 meetings per annum with ARU Peterborough 4 meetings per annum with North Cambridgeshire Training Centre.
+To engage with CA Growth Deliver a fair and inclusive economy by N/A Number of referrals per annum - Works with Skills - demand-led empowering local people to access the 20 to end Dec 2023 when the skills service connecting learners education and skills needed to meet service was ended by CPCA.
+A and employers with opportunities the needs of the local economy and new Skills service was established that enable growth. business, both now and in the future. in April 2024.